Boolector/boolector/doc/cboolector.rst

   For a detailed description of all configurable options, see :c:func:`boolector_set_opt`.

-  Next, we can generate expressions and assert formulas via :c:func:`boolector_assert`.
+  Next, we can create expressions and assert formulas via :c:func:`boolector_assert`.

   .. note::